 By Wayne Gillam | UW ECE News

 This fall, a new graduate certificate program at the University of Washington began training students in an emerging, fast-growing field that blends information science based on principles of quantum mechanics with development of new technologies.
 The UW Graduate Certificate in Quantum Information Science and Engineering provides students with a robust, interdisciplinary experience that explores how this new field relates to other areas within science, technology, engineering and mathematics.
-The Certificate program was established by a multidisciplinary faculty group and is directed by Kai-Mei Fu, a professor of physics and of electrical and computer engineering at the UW.
+The Certificate program was established by a multidisciplinary faculty group and is directed by Kai-Mei Fu, who is the Virginia and Prentice Bloedel Professor of Physics and Electrical and Computer Engineering at the University of Washington.
 Fu led the group in development and implementation of the Certificate curriculum, which was designed to complement and augment students’ existing degree programs.
 Courses are taught by a select number of UW faculty that have a wide range of expertise in the field.
 The Certificate can be completed concurrently with a master’s or doctoral degree, and it prepares students for careers and leadership roles in fields related to development of quantum-enabled technologies.

 “The people who tend to be drawn to this program are students who have been hearing about quantum information, realize the impact scalable quantum computing systems can have and want to understand how their discipline can actually help make this impact a reality,” Fu said.
 “If you want to make a difference in this field, then you need a solid base.
 And if you want to get that base, then you should get the Certificate.”